-Research has demonstrated that tension in the kinetic chains of the shoulder, neck, jaw will cause an increase both the intensity and frequency of tension headaches.
+Research has demonstrated that tension in the kinetic chains of the shoulder, neck, and jaw will cause an increase in both the intensity and frequency of tension headaches.

 Fortunately, manual therapy and exercise can greatly reduce the intensity and prevalence of tension headaches.
 (6,7,8,9,16)

-The MSR Ten‐Point TMJ Protocol - Part 1: In part one of this two part video series, we focus on using external procedures to address the soft tissue structures of the jaw which are causing temporomandibular dysfunction.
+In part one of this two-part video series, we focus on using external procedures to address the soft tissue structures of the jaw which are causing temporomandibular dysfunction.